gro1m/AZ-900-Azure-Fundamentals/README.md

 ## Azure network services ("Router to which you attach VMs")
 * Azure Virtual Network
+  - allows yout define your own network in Azure
+  - can consist of multiple subnets
+  - needs to be assigned an address space, e.g. 10.0.0.0/16.
+  - subnet address space has to be subset of address space of Virtual Network, e.g. 10.0.1.0/24 and 10.0.2.0/24.
+VMs created in Subnet.
+  - each machine in the subnet will get a private IP address, e.g. 10.0.1.4 and 10.0.2.4
+  - a public address (allows to connect to Internet) can also be assigned to VM e.g. 40.11.112.4 and e.g. 50.1.200.4
+  - Virtual Network Peering between networks so that VMs can communicate across VNets.
 * Azure Load Balancer
 * VPN Gateway
 * Azure Application Gateway - on DNS level